rus777777/terraform-team-1/README.md

   * flexibility of the code
   * deploy into another region with a few clicks
   * expirience 3-tire architecture
-  * undestood every stage of the project
+  * undestood every stage of the project, correlation between groups
   *

 * what we learn from this project